sagemath/trac_to_gh/Issue 392.md

 # Issue 392: round() ignores the innate precision of a real number

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/392

 Original creator: jonhanke